 Baking The Artisan Bread

-- Use kitchen mitts to remove the pot from the oven carefully.
+- Use kitchen mitts to carefully remove the pot from the oven.
 Score the bread down the middle and transfer it to the pot with the parchment paper.

 - Cover with the lid and bake the bread for 30 minutes.
-Then remove the lid and bake for 10-12 minutes, until the loaf is golden browned.
+Then remove the lid and bake for 10-12 minutes, until the loaf is golden brown.

 - Remove the bread from the oven and carefully transfer it to a cooling rack.
 Let it cool completely before slicing.